xetus-oss/salt-testbed/README.md

 # Testbed organization

 * `config/`: This directory contains configuration files that are symlinked in the various master/minion VM's.
-Each vagrant vm has a configuration sub directory of `config/{vagrant_vm_id}` which contains configuration files and directories that will be symlinked to the `/etc/salt` directory.
+Each vagrant vm has a configuration sub directory of `config/{vagrant_vm_id}` which contains the appropriate configuration directory (master.d and/or minion.d).
+Any configuration files placed in those directories will be loaded so that the configuration can be broken into several files.

 * `templates/`: This directory contains templates for initializing new salt testbed setups.
 The files are copied into their respective directories when `vagrant up` is ran and a new environment is detected.